paveljurca/notes/en/spectrum.md

 ![spectrum.exe](d/spectrum2.png)

-**UPDATE** 9/10/2015

-I'm in version 1.1.
-The panel shows classes which span more hours or a placeholder if nothing happens.

-For the source code, just [let me know](http://jurcapavel.cz).
+For the source code, just [let me know](http://paveljurca.com).

+p.s.
+The sub `print_panels` is a mess.
+It should rather go with one sub to create panels and one to print or save them.
+At least we've experienced Perl named blocks.